Pedestrian Accident Lawyers Serving Fort Collins and Northern Colorado

 Unfortunately, accidents involving careless or reckless motorists still happen in the city and other areas of Northern Colorado.
 These accidents can result in severe and often fatal injuries.

-At Steve Ray Law, PLLC, our lawyers know there is nothing more serious and frightening than being a pedestrian who is struck by a motor vehicle.
-We serve as “Pathfinders for Injured People.”
+Attorney Steve Ray knows there is nothing more serious and frightening than being a pedestrian who is struck by a motor vehicle.
+Our law firm serves as a “Pathfinder for Injured People.”
 If you are a pedestrian who has been hit by a car, our goal is to find the way to legal relief for you and your family.

 If you are planning to take legal action against a car driver who harmed you as a pedestrian, we want you to consider the following: